GK Chronicle GK Chronicle

 • Forestry

 Most of the forest area is under Government control.
-It also plays very important role in agriculture in the form of environmental protection and for ensuring ecological balance.
+Forestry also plays important role of agriculture in Indian economy in the form of environmental protection and for ensuring ecological balance.